No Gain, No Pain: Creative Tax Strategies Using Qualified Small Business Stock (QSBS), Like-Kind Exchanges and Even Opportunity Zones

 - Combining QSBS and LKE strategies with the use of Qualified Opportunity Funds (QOFs) to maximize after-tax investment benefits.

-Our distinguished panel will discuss and address each of these three tax strategies separately, and then explain how they can be used in combination to achieve truly amazing tax results.
-Come see and learn the magic.
+Our distinguished panel discussed and addressed each of these three tax strategies separately, and then explained how they can be used in combination to achieve truly amazing tax results.

 Joseph B. Darby III, Sullivan & Worcester